 There are no individual thresholds assigned to the different components of your grade.
-All components are scored, weighted, pooled, then mapped onto a curve for a course grade determination at the end of the semester.
+All components are scored, weighted, pooled, and then mapped onto a curve for a course grade determination at the end of the semester.
 Student learning and growth will be assessed based on the following assignments:

-- Homework (25% of total grade, 2.5% for each assignment) - \circ There will be ~10 problem sets throughout the semester. - Homeworks may be completed in groups of 2 students or you may choose to work independently. - No more than 2 people may work together, but each individual student must turn in an individual version of each homework.
+• Homework (25% of total grade, 2.78% for each assignment)

+- There will be ~10 problem sets throughout the semester, you may drop one assignment.
+The total homework grade will be out of 9 assignments. - Homeworks may be completed in groups of 2 students or you may choose to work independently. - No more than 2 people may work together, but each individual student must turn in an individual version of each homework.